Exploring the three 5G spectrum varieties and use cases for enterprise businesses

 To recap the characteristics of 5G spectrum bands, think of each band and their capabilities as beams of light.
 Low-band is similar to a flood light: It casts an illuminating beam across a wide berth but may not be the most concentrated, high-performing light.
 Mid-band closely resembles the beam of a flashlight that’s more precise with a smaller cast radius.
 High-band is like a laser pointer with ultimate precision, but a small scope of illumination.

-Uses for different types of 5G
+How are different types of 5G used?

 All 5G spectrum bands are alike in that they all serve use cases for enhanced mobile broadband, IoT capabilities, and some foundational failover, but the three types of 5G also have exclusive use cases adapted to their unique spectrum bands.